deltaDNA/tutorial-unity-iap/README.md

 ```

 ### Add transaction receipt details ###
-If IAP Product contained receipt fields from the Store, they should be mapped into the relavent parameters on the transaction event to enable server based receipt validation by deltaDNA, to prevent fraudulent transactions polluting your data reporting.
+If the IAP Product contained receipt fields from the Store, they should be mapped into the relavent parameters on the transaction event, to enable server based receipt validation by deltaDNA and prevent fraudulent transactions from polluting the dataset.
 The Google Play and Apple Store receipt validation systems have slightly different parameters.
 ```csharp
             // Add the transaction receipt if we have one. if(iap.hasReceipt)